 As we welcome in the New Year, there is no better time to take stock and make plans for 2018.
 Whether you want to broaden your tastes, enjoy the thrill of the new fishing season, or discover North Devon’s beautiful coast and countryside, here are just some of the reasons we’re keenly looking forward to the coming months.

-Devon Gourmet Experiences and Fresh Menus for 2018
+North Devon Gourmet Experiences and Fresh Menus for 2021

 Idyllic Country Walks and Spring blooms

 A lot of visitors wait until Easter to head down to Devon, but for those who don’t mind slightly cooler climes, the early spring can be a wonderfully pretty and peaceful time to plan a walking break in Devon.
 Nor are things drab when it comes to local flora and fauna, with our woodlands bursting into life as early as February for snowdrops, while daffodils, bluebells and other favourites soon follow.

 Where are the best places to go walking in North Devon?
 You would need months, never mind a short break, to explore a fraction of them, but you have a real mixture, from clifftop walks to ancient woodlands to explore.
 Take a look at our blog on top easy walks in North Devon for some ideal starting points.

 Why not hatch a fly fishing trip this spring?
 There are many miles of water to explore (Image: Westcountry Angling Passport)

 There are so many beautiful streams and rivers in Devon to try your hand at fly fishing, and virtually all of them open again for salmon from 1st March, and wild trout fishing from March 15th.
 This is not to say the early season fishing will be easy.
 Sometimes you will get trout rising for an early hatch of Grannom Sedge or March Brown, but much of the time wet flies are best way to catch (try a classic Hare’s Ear, PTN or a Beaded Spider).